CMCD1996/Portfolio/_posts/2021-02-21-book-review-blink.md

 ### Overview

-Malcolm Gladwell outlines the powers of our brain's ability to make snap judgements.
+Malcolm Gladwell outlines the powers of our brain's ability to make snap judgments.
 He explores the positives and negatives of these abilities through case studies.
-A subset of these cases are subsequently itemized:
+I itemize a subset of these cases:
 * Divorce prediction
 * Military training exercises
 * Art acquisitions